-Bhagirath Palace – To Light up your home
+Bhagirath Palace, Old Delhi Bazaars – To Light up your home

 What used to be Begum Samru’s palace is now divided between a bank and a market for lamps & lampshades.
 This is a heritage building now crowded with innumerable shops and an equal number of customers.
 When you stand it is difficult to imagine that this was where Bahadur Shah Zafar was kept after 1857.
 The name of the place comes from Seth Bhagirath Mal who later bought the building.

 Go here when you are in the mood to renovate your home.
-I am told this is particularly busy around Diwali and I shudder to think where do people stand and buy.
+I am told this is particularly busy around Diwali and I shudder to think where people stand and buy.

 This is located not too far from Chandni Chowk Metro Station.